cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 #### Caption use cases beyond deaf/hoh

-Some attendees can hear but may be on the autism spectrum and have a hard time processing auditory cues — captioning is incredibly beneficial for them, too.
+Some attendees can hear but may be neurodivergent ( e.g. on the autism spectrum, with ADHD, and more) and have a hard time processing auditory cues — captioning is incredibly beneficial for them, too.
 Additionally, non-native speakers who aren’t fluent will benefit from captions as well.

 ### Global or national conferences